Mchapariniya/dava-pipeline/docs/GUIDE.md

 ## 9. Running the pipeline, step by step

 These commands assume you have a recording to process.
 A small sample transcript is included in the `samples` folder so you can also try the dashboard immediately without running these steps.

+If you would rather not use the command line at all, you can run stages 1 and 2 from the dashboard instead: see [The Transcribe tab](#the-transcribe-tab-create-a-transcript-in-the-browser) in Section 10.

 ### 9.1 Clean the audio (environment: pipeline)